Transfer and Credit Policy

 Students, families, and counselors, please see Tools for Transfer Students, featuring links to public campus transfer pages, tips, and frequently asked questions to help simplify the transfer process.

 HECC is devoted to improving tools, programs, and policy pathways to streamline transfer between public 2 and 4-year institutions, simplify the process and reduce loss of credit.
-Find information here on Reverse Transfer, the Oregon Transfer Module, and the Statewide Transfer Degrees.
+Find information here on Reverse Transfer, the Oregon Transfer Module, and the Statewide Transfer Degrees, and Implementation of House Bill 2998 (2017) to develop transfer credit agreements.

 Learn about recent Oregon research, initiatives, and national resources on articulation and transfer, as well as Oregon law and policy related to transfer.